The most successful things I’ve done have one thing in common: I’ve done them at least 100 times.

 By getting to the 100x point before making a decision, you’ll know if you choose to quit you’re doing so for the right reasons.

-Or, you’ll discover the tough times were just a temporary dip and be glad your 100x commitment helped you push through it.
+You’ll discover the tough times were just a temporary dip and be glad your 100x commitment helped you push through it.

 100x Gives You A Metric You Can Control

 If you launch a newsletter and the goal is to attract subscribers, what does success look like?
-Is 50 subscribers good?
-500?
-5,000?

 I might think I need 5,000 subscribers to succeed, but what if that’s an arbitrary and unrealistic assumption?

-If your initial goal is to publish 100 newsletters, nothing can stop you from doing so.
+If your initial goal is to publish 100 newsletters, NOTHING can stop you from doing so.

-It also allows you to see clearly your progress — when you publish the 50th edition, you’re halfway there and metrics like that encourage and motivate you to stick with it.
+It also allows you to see clearly your progress – when you publish the 50th edition, you’re halfway there.

 100x Can Be Adapted To Your Needs